Malá Strana has two ghosts who suffered painful deaths that involved iron nails

 It is said she can be freed if an innocent girl gives herself to a rich and dissolute nobleman somewhere in the immediate area, but noblemen of any kind are few in these democratic days.

-Tomášská Street takes its name from the nearby St Thomas Church, which has the mummies of two obscure saints and the tomb of Elizabeth Jane Weston, the daughter of alchemist Edward Kelley.
+Tomášská Street, actually named for classical composer Václav Tomášek, is located half a block from the St Thomas Church, which has the mummies of two obscure saints and the tomb of Elizabeth Jane Weston, the daughter of alchemist Edward Kelley.
 The connected monastery, now a hotel, had a brewery established in 1358.
 In the 19th and 20th century, a pub there was a meeting place for the so-called Mahábhárata Society, a group of famous artists and writers.

 The town wall, which no longer exists, ran by the church.
 The street was called Písecká from the 14th to 16th century because it was near the wall’s Písecká Brána (Sand Gate).
 Some of the oldest houses in Malá Strana are along this street.